alpgarcia/bitergia-training/timepicker.md

 frame.
 This time frame can be configured using different actions in Kibana, being the time picker the most explicit one.

+Kibana has a default value set for this time picker.
+This value can be overiden at panel level, so particular panels will store their own values.
+That's the case of **`Git Demographics`** for instance.
+Those decisions are made based on the use case each particular panel tries to help solve.
+For more information, please read the corresponding panel documentation.

+About the default value at Kibana level, Kibiter, which is our Bitergia flavoured version of Kibana, comes with it customized.
+It can be configured for a particular Kibana instance from Management -> Advanced settings -> `timepicker:timeDefaults`. **Please, if you wish to modify any Kibana setting, we encourage you to ask Bitergia's support team**.
+This way we will be able to keep track of the changes for future Dashboard updates that could revert Kibiter's settigs to their default values.

 Before going into further details about these options, it is important to know **this time usually refers to item creation date**.
 If any panel was based on a different time field, that information would be explicitly mentioned